safesoftware/FMETraining/ServerAuthoring1Basics/Exercise7.md

 ![](./Images/Img1.256.Ex7.ProjectContents.png)

-Use the menu options to check the Automation and workspaces to ensure that the imported components do exist:
+Use the menu options (Automations > Manage Automations and Workspaces > Manage Workspaces) to ensure that the imported components do exist:

 ![](./Images/Img1.257.Ex7.ContentConfirmation.png)